miShelbyT/miShelbyT/README.md

-### Hello World!
+### Hello World! 👋 🌎

 ---

 My name is Shelby Talbert.
-I'm a full stack web developer and graduate of the Flatiron School 🤓 also an instructor at the Flatiron School. 🥰
-I'm currently pursuing a BS in Software Engineering at Western Governor's University.
-What can I say, I'm addicted to learning!
+I'm a full stack web developer and graduate of the Flatiron School and was an instructor at the Flatiron School for a little over one year. 🥰 I'm currently pursuing a BS in Software Engineering at Western Governor's University.
+What can I say, I'm addicted to learning! 🤓

 I admit, I love the front-end work the most.
 I'm particularly obsessed with JavaScript && React and any/all tools that make an app look amazing.
 Also darn good at modeling and Rails as a b/e API, and working with external APIs in general.

 Visit my portfolio website [here](https://www.shelbytalbert.com/).

 ---